TN Transport Network

 economy and environment.

-Worcestershire businesses and residents with the rail links to
+businesses and residents with the rail links to markets and

-and the West Midlands, London and the South East as well as to
+Midlands, London and the South East as well as to international

-international transport hubs such as Heathrow and Saint Pancras
+transport hubs such as Heathrow and Saint Pancras (for High Speed

-(for High Speed Rail).
-The rail services also provide access to
+Rail).
+The rail services also provide access to Worcestershire and

-Worcestershire and improving rail journey times and accessibility
+improving rail journey times and accessibility would make the

-would make the County more attractive for inward investment and
+County more attractive for inward investment and encourage growth

 Rail also provides for a number of key “within